Vonage/verify-silent-auth-sdk-android/README.md

+# :warning: This Library has been deprecated in favour of the [Vonage Client Library](https://github.com/Vonage/vonage-android-client-library) :warning:

 # Vonage Android Silent Auth SDK

 Vonage Verify Silent Authentication uses a mobile phone's Subscriber Identity Module (SIM) to prove a user's identity, without any user input.
 This SDK enables making a HTTP request over cellular even when on WiFi.